-Under the PLCCI, more fully described in Text Box 2.6.2, the WVDED seeks to establish a Permits and Licensing Coordination and Capacity Initiative (PLCC) to address identified deployment barriers and promote coordination between stakeholders.
-Chaired by WVDED, the PLCC's committee will include State agencies, such as the Weste Virginia Division of Highways, West Virginia Public Service Commission (WVPSC), and West Virginia Division of Environmental Protection, State Historic Preservation Office; county governments in target areas; pole owners; and deployment subgrantees.
+In line with goals established in the West Virginia Five-Year Action Plan, WVDED will establish a Permits and Licensing Coordination and Capacity Initiative (PLCC) to address identified deployment barriers and promote coordination between stakeholders.
+Chaired by WVDED, the PLCC's committee will include: State agencies, such as the Weste Virginia Division of Highways, West Virginia Public Service Commission, and West Virginia Division of Environmental Protection, State Historic Preservation Office; county governments in Target Areas; pole owners; and deployment subgrantees.

 WVDED intends to utilize a limited portion of BEAD funds to provide state and local government agencies a temporary surge of broadband deployment permits and licensing staffing capacity for the length of the program to the extent permitted by state and federal law.
 WVDED will hire a staff point person and engage a qualified contractor for additional support.
-The qualified contractor will assist in troubleshooting permitting issues and may provide supplementary expertise and capacity to governmental permitting agencies under a memorandum of understanding with WVDED or may assist deployment subgrantees with expertise and capacity needed to complete permit applications required for awarded projects to be constructed in a timely manner.
+The qualified contractor will assist in troubleshooting permitting issues and may provide supplementary expertise and capacity to governmental permitting agencies under an memorandum of understanding with WVDED or may assist deployment subgrantees with expertise and capacity needed to complete permit applications required for awarded projects to be constructed in a timely manner.